ivanguravel/IngeniumDB/README.md

 ## Main functionality:

 ### - Release 0.0.1-SNAPSHOT:
-- distributed mode for storing large files across a cluster with connectors: S3, Azure Blob, Bare Metal
+- distributed fileservice for storing large files across a cluster with connectors: S3, Azure Blob, Bare Metal
 - query language for gettimg fast access to the files (their metadata).
 Users can form metadata for their side
 - fast reading in streaming mode